 - Successful completion of the following required courses (or equivalents):

-HP&M 810 The Health Care System 3 HP&M 819 Research for Health Care Leaders 3 HP&M 822 Health Care Economics 3 HP&M 825 Financial Concepts in Healthcare Management 3 HP&M 827 Financial Applications in Healthcare Management 3 HP&M 830 Health Care Management 3 HP&M 831 Reimbursement and Fiscal Policy 2 HP&M 832 Governance and Health Law 2 HP&M 833 Ethics 2 HP&M 837 Health Policy 3 HP&M 846 Health Information Technology Management 3 HP&M 848 Designing Health Care Organizations 2 HP&M 850 Introduction to Operations 3 HP&M 852 Strategic Marketing 2 HP&M 853 Strategic Management 2 HP&M 854 Human Resources and Workforce Development 3 HP&M 858 Health and Social Behavior 3 HP&M 859 Professional Development 2 HP&M 860 Graduate Internship in Healthcare Services Administration 1 or HP&M 862 Research Practicum in Health Services Administration HP&M 861 Capstone Seminar 2 BIOS 704 Principles of Statistics in Public Health 3 Elective - as determined in consultation with the student's advisor.
-3 Total Hours 56
+HP&M 810 The Health Care System 3 HP&M 819 Research for Health Care Leaders 3 HP&M 822 Health Care Economics 3 HP&M 825 Financial Concepts in Healthcare Management 3 HP&M 827 Financial Applications in Healthcare Management 3 HP&M 830 Health Care Management 3 HP&M 832 Governance and Health Law 2 HP&M 833 Ethics 2 HP&M 837 Health Policy 3 HP&M 846 Health Information Technology Management 3 HP&M 848 Designing Health Care Organizations 2 HP&M 850 Introduction to Operations 3 HP&M 852 Strategic Marketing 2 HP&M 853 Strategic Management 2 HP&M 854 Human Resources and Workforce Development 3 HP&M 858 Health and Social Behavior 3 HP&M 859 Professional Development 2 HP&M 860 Graduate Internship in Healthcare Services Administration 1 or HP&M 862 Research Practicum in Health Services Administration HP&M 861 Capstone Seminar 2 BIOS 704 Principles of Statistics in Public Health 3 Electives - as determined in consultation with the student's advisor.
+5 Total Hours 56

 - Achieve competency in the following areas: communication and interpersonal effectiveness; critical thinking, analysis, and problem-solving; management and leadership; and professionalism and ethics.
-Competency is evaluated by a number of methods, to include course grades and faculty assessments.
+Competency is evaluated by a number of methods, to include course grades and individualized formal reviews of faculty assessments and student self-assessment.”

 Although students complete an internship or practicum as part of the program, all students are encouraged to seek a post-graduation residency/fellowship.

 Degree requirements and course descriptions are subject to change.
-In most cases use the catalog of the year the student entered the program to determine requirements.
 Any courses taken as equivalents must be approved by the Graduate Director and the Office of Graduate Studies.
 In most cases use the catalog of the year the student entered the program to determine requirements.
 Other years’ catalogs».

 Typical Plan of Study